-- minimises the effect of a student's disability on their performance
+- minimise the effect of a student's disability on their performance

-- allows the marker to see beyond the disability to the student's knowledge and skills
+- allow the marker to see beyond the disability to the student's knowledge and skills

-- places students with a disability on a more equal footing
+- place students with a disability on a more equal footing

-- does not aim to give them any kind of advantage.
+- do not aim to give them any kind of advantage.

 A student may fail an assessment task despite their teacher having made adjustments to accommodate a special requirement.
 This may simply mean that they have not mastered the course material to the necessary standard.
 If this is the case, a fail grade is appropriate.

 In accordance with the right to privacy, students have no obligation to disclose a disability.
-However, for students to receive specialist services and support, they must register their disability status with SEADU.
+However, for students to receive specialist services and support, they must register their disability status with Equitable Learning Services.
 The Unit can arrange any special provisions with academic staff on the student's behalf, including adjustments to assessment requirements.

-Many students do not disclose their disability, and thus do not access SEADU's services.
-This is most common for students with mental health issues.
+Many students do not disclose their disability, and thus do not access the services that Equitable Learning Services offers.
+This is most common for students with mental-health issues.

 If you adopt an inclusive approach to assessment by constructing an assessment profile that is varied and flexible, students feel less pressure to disclose aspects of their own background that they do not want known.

-Inclusive assessment enables an equal learning platform for all students.
-Inclusive assessment practices:
+Inclusive assessment enables an equal learning platform for all students by:

-- recognise student diversity and different learning styles
+- recognising student diversity and different learning styles

-- maintain academic standards while offering flexibility and assessment choice
+- maintaining academic standards while offering flexibility and assessment choice

-- promote the responsiveness of academic staff to the diverse student population
+- promoting the responsiveness of academic staff to the diverse student population

-- establish a clear concept of assessment that targets all students
+- establishing a clear concept of assessment that targets all students

-- highlight the need for academic staff to make clear the learning outcomes to be assessed
+- highlighting the need for academic staff to ensure the learning outcomes to be assessed are clear

-- when formalised, allow an alignment with relevant policy and legislative requirements (see below)
+- when formalised, allowing an alignment with relevant policy and legislative requirements (see below)

-- draw attention to the need to be mindful of assessment loading across courses and programs
+- drawing attention to the need to be mindful of assessment loading across courses and programs

-- lessen the need for often resource-intensive "Alternative Assessment" arrangements.
+- lessening the need for often resource-intensive alternative-assessment arrangements.

 Meeting policy and legislative requirements

 - State and federal anti-discrimination and human rights legislation mandates inclusive practices in education.
-The Disability Discrimination Act, through the Disability Standards for Education, is one example.
-It requires institutions to take reasonable steps to enable students with disabilities to participate in education on the same basis as students without them.
+The Disability Discrimination Act (1992), through the Disability Standards for Education, requires institutions to take reasonable steps to enable students with disabilities to participate in education on the same basis as students without them.
 An adjustment is reasonable if it balances the interests of all parties affected.